 Cognitive tests: These measure your ability to think.
 They focus on things like memory, counting, reasoning, and language skills.

 For example, your doctor might ask you to draw a clock and mark the hands at a specific time, or give you a short list of words and ask you to remember and repeat them.
-She also might ask you to make easy calculations, such as counting backward from 100 by seven.
+They also might ask you to make easy calculations, such as counting backward from 100 by seven.

 Neurological tests: Your doctor will test your balance, reflexes, eye movements, and see how well your senses work.

-To do this, she might ask you to push or pull her hands using your arms or to stand with your eyes closed and touch your nose.
+To do this, they might ask you to push or pull their hands using your arms or to stand with your eyes closed and touch your nose.
 To check your reflexes, your doctor may tap a small rubber hammer against parts of your body and watch how you respond.

 - CT (computerized tomography) scan: Your doctor will take a series of X-rays and put them together to make a more complete picture.